 How to be a good manager in regards to communication?
 Give your employees a platform to be heard, they may have some amazing ideas about how to improve customer satisfaction, better the delivery time, a new marketing slogan, and more.
 Your employees are right in the thick of it every day so make sure you’re using your greatest asset.

-Share positive announcements about the company, such as developing a new product or a glowing customer review.
+Use the updates feature to share positive announcements about the company, such as developing a new product or a glowing customer review.
 Your employees are human beings so treat them as such by looping them into matters that may affect them directly.

 - How do you feel about your job/manager/co-workers?